 My qualifications include:

-Advanced Clinical Skills in Somatics and Dance-Movement Therapy (2019 ongoing study)
+Advanced Clinical Skills in Somatics and Dance-Movement Therapy (2020)

 From my previous careers:

 Masters of Environmental Management – University of Queensland